algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 3. **Documentation Completeness:**
    - Comprehensive documentation, including test plans, test cases, test results, functional specifications, and technical specifications, must be finalized and reviewed for completeness.
+   - Documentation should be easily understandable and accessible to all team members, ensuring a clear understanding of the testing process and results.

 ## Allocated Resources